Let It Ride Poker is a meld-making table game, based on the hierarchy of melds from the Stud Poker family of comparing card games.

 You are dealt the following cards: 5♦, K♣, K♠

-This is a very strong initial hand in Let It Ride, as there is a guaranteed payout to be had here.
+This is a very strong initial hand, as there is a guaranteed payout to be had here.
 As such, during both withdrawal stages, the Player may “Let It Ride” without fear of consequence.
 The Player will have their wager returned to them, 1:1.

 For this reason, the Withdrawal portions of the game are irrelevant.
 Now assume the Dealer reveals the following cards: